 Delete the blank page at the end of a Microsoft Word document

-Moreover, there is always a blank page at the end of any Word document that won’t go away.
-This is because the Microsoft Word includes an end paragraph that can’t be deleted.
+Moreover, there is always a blank page at the end of any Word document that won't go away.
+This is because Microsoft Word includes an end paragraph that you can't delete.

 As a result, this sometimes causes a blank page to appear at the end of a document, depending on where the last line of your content ended.

-Since this ending paragraph can’t be erased, the only way to really eliminate the blank page at the end is to set the last paragraph's font size to 1pt.
+Since you can't erase this ending paragraph, the only way to really eliminate the blank page at the end is to set the last paragraph's font size to 1pt.